Dudley Foster: Personal life

 Foster married Eileen Mary Kennally, an actress, in Sunderland, Durham, in April 1952.
 They had two sons together, Mark A Foster and Benjamin Dudley Foster.

 Death

 On 8 January 1973, Foster died at his home 3 Holly Hill, Hampstead in Greater London.
 He was 48.
 His death was said to be a suicide by hanging.
 His body was discovered by his wife, Eileen.
-She found him hanging from the stairs at their home, she cut him down with a bread knife and tried to revive him with mouth-to-mouth resuscitation.
+She found him hanging from the stairs at their home, cut him down with a bread knife and tried to revive him with mouth-to-mouth resuscitation.
 His father, who was said by a close family friend to be the driving force behind Foster in his career, had died at the age of 81, exactly a week before his son.
 The close family friend added: "He pushed Dudley on to better things and encouraged him all the way".
 He was buried at Hampstead Cemetery in West Hampstead, London.